gungwald/rune/README.md

 ## Features

-- Many operating systems are supported.
-Any OS supporting Java 1.5 or newer can run it:
+- Any OS supporting Java 1.5 or newer can run it:
     - Windows 95, 98, ME, XP, Vista, 7, 8 and 10
     - Mac OS 10.4 and newer
     - Linux